nunoluis85/javascript-module-2/week-1/Homework/dom-manipulation-2/README.md

 For all the fields that invalid, it should make their background color `red`.
 IF all the fields are valid, when you click **Submit** it should:

-- Display an alert to thank you for filling out the form
+- Display an alert to
 - Blank out (make empty) all the text fields

 **Important hint:** In your function that handles clicks on the `Submit` button you will need to call `event.preventDefault()` to stop the browser from refreshing the page.
 To read more on how to do this: https://developer.mozilla.org/en/docs/Web/API/Event/preventDefault